 The most obvious reason to consider a tax refund loan is because you need money quickly and for the short-term.
 Maybe it’s February and you have a major bill coming up.
 Or perhaps your emergency fund isn’t quite big enough and you could really use the money from your tax refund.
 A tax refund loan may help you.

 The people who most commonly receive tax refund loans are taxpayers who file early in the tax season and claim the Earned Income Tax Credit (EITC) or the Additional Child Tax Credit (ACTC).
 Under federal law, the IRS cannot provide tax refunds right away for people who claim these credits.
-For the 2018 tax season, the earliest date you could expect your refund, if you claimed one of those two credits, was February 27, 2018.
+For the 2019 tax filing season, the earliest date you could expect your refund, if you claimed one of those two credits, is February 27, 2019.
 So if you claim those credits and you are filing early in the year, you may have to wait longer than usual.

 How Much Does a Tax Refund Loan Cost?

-Tax refund loans are expensive.
+The biggest reason to avoid tax refund loans is that they are expensive.
 In some instances, they look eerily similar to payday loans – small, short-term loans with high interest rates.
 Note that if you get a loan from a well-known tax filing service, you will likely pay less than if you go through a third-party lender.

 Lenders typically charge an application fee that can be as high as $100.
 If they are helping you to file your taxes, you will need to pay the cost of filing (probably about $40).
 There will be another fee that depends on how you receive your loan.
 For example, getting your loan on a prepaid debit card could carry a fee of $30 while getting it on a check might have a $20 fee.
 Lenders may also charge a number of other small fees.
 On top of the fees, you will need to pay interest for the loan.
 Your interest rate will be in double digits and in some cases may be triple digits.